dotnet/runtime/Documentation/design-docs/event-counter.md

 **Emit data to all sessions at the rates requested by all clients** - This requires a little extra complexity in the runtime to maintain potentially multiple concurrent aggregations, and it is more verbose in the event stream if that is occuring.
 Clients need to filter out responses that don't match their requested rate, which is a little more complex than ideal, but still simpler than needing to synthesize statistics.
 In the case of multiple clients we can still encourage people to use a few canonical rates such as per-second, per-10 seconds, per-minute, per-hour which makes it likely that similar use cases will be able to share the exact same set of events.
 In the worst case that a few different aggregations are happening in parallel the overhead of our common counter aggregations shouldn't be that high, otherwise they weren't very suitable for lightweight monitoring in the first place.
 In terms of runtime code complexity I think the difference between supporting 1 aggregation and N aggregations is probably <50 lines per counter type and we only have a few counter types.

+Doing the filtering requires that each client can identify which EventCounter data packets are the ones it asked for and which are unrelated.
+Using IntervalSec as I had originally intended does not work because IntervalSec contains the exact amount of time measured in each interval rather than the nominal interval the client requested.
+For example a client that asks for EventCounterIntervalSec=1 could see packets that have IntervalSec=1.002038, IntervalSec=0.997838, etc. To resolve this we will add another key/pair to the payload, Series="Interval=T", where T is the number of seconds that was passed to EventCounterIntervalSec.
+To ensure clients with basically the same needs don't arbitrarily create different series that are identical or near identical we enforce that IntervalSec is always a whole non-negative number of seconds.
+Any value that can't be parsed by uint.TryParse() will be interpreted the same as IntervalSec=0.
+Using leading zeros on the number, ie IntervalSec=0002 may or may not work so clients are discouraged from doing so (in practice, its whatever text uint.TryParse handles).

+The changes to the parsing of EventCounterIntervalSec is technically a **breaking change**, but in practice I anticipate it will not be an issue.

 ### API design ###